 Interests: Beatboxing, board games, puzzles, videogames.

-They need a little help.
+Sometimes they need a little help.

 The essence of juggling is to say something by changing the state of the objects.

 I seek to combine movement with a smorgasbord of objects, to create little moments with a lot of meaning.
 My inspiration comes from minimalism, geometry, magic, playing cards, boardgames, kitchen utensils and easily-forgotten objects.
-Everyone constantly gathers notions and thoughts.

 “I like it when things look intricate, but are simple”